aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 22. Go back to the AWS Management Console tab with your Kinesis Firehose delivery stream open.
 Click into the stream to view the stream details if you are not viewing them already.

-23. Select the **Monitoring** tab.
-It takes about 1 minute for your stream to start recieving data.
-Wait a little bit and then refresh a couple times to see metrics start populating, like below:
+23. Select the **Monitoring** tab to view metrics like you did in Task 2.
+You should see something similar to what is shown below to verify the Kinesis Data Generator is working:

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/14.png" /></p>

 24. Go back to your S3 bucket to look at the contents and **verify** the data has been delivered.

-Congratulations!
-You have successfully created a Kinesis Data Firehose stream and used it to ingest sample records into your S3 data lake!
+Now you have a lot of sample player data to work with for the rest of the lab.

 <a id="Task4"></a>